WilliamJGrace/CV/README.md

 Taught a range of ages and abilities.
 Tailored lessons to suit different learning styles and abilities and planned creative lessons to follow a curriculum.
 ## Skills
 #### Flexibility and Adaptability
-I have experience in several sectors, all of which have required me to adapt quickly to the meet the responsibilities required in the job.
+I have experience in several sectors, all of which have required me to adapt quickly to meet the responsibilities required in the job.
 * After university, I moved to Taiwan for a year to teach and travel.
 Working and living in a different county, with a vastly different culture, required me to swiftly adapt to a new way of life and working culture.
 It was important I remained flexible when dealing with problems and took it upon myself to improve work situations and cultural dilemmas.
 * When I started at Anthony Nolan, I had no experience with the technologies I was using as the facilities were not available at my University.
 It was important that I learnt the protocol to meticulous detail but I also knew it was essential I understood the theory behind the technology because, as in programming, it was important to give myself a solid foundation to build upon as I progressed with the project.
 #### Organisation